UA cancels China study abroad trips

 “The safety and well being of our students is a top priority.
 We would never want to put our students in a position where they would have to make a commitment to a trip that would cause them risk,” Director of Communications for the International School of International Education Amy Unruh said.

-The three trips were scheduled for this summer with about 60 students signed up.
+The three trips were scheduled for this summer.
+About 60 students signed up.